 The fellowship is 24 months in duration with a majority of that time devoted

-- 15 months of inpatient nephrology consultation
+- 12 months of inpatient nephrology consultation

-- 7 months inpatient transplant service
+- 5 months inpatient transplant service

 - 2 months research time